Below are questions about the PA Program at EVMS. More information is available on the Program's landing page.

 Is the program accredited by the ARC-PA?

 The PA program received provisional accreditation on October 16, 1998 as the 109th accredited program in the United States.
-The most recent accreditation review in 2010 resulted in the maximum accreditation time period of 7 years and without any recommendations for improvement.
-The program is scheduled for its next accreditation review in 2015.
+The most recent accreditation review in 2016 resulted in the maximum accreditation time period of 10 years.
+The program is scheduled for its next accreditation review in 2026.

 How long is the PA Program?

-The PA Program is divided into seven semesters, spanning 28 consecutive calendar months.
+The PA Program is divided into seven semesters (16 weeks each), spanning 28 consecutive calendar months.

 How often do classes begin?